fiaas/fiaas-deploy-daemon/README.md

 Getting started with developing
 -------------------------------

-- First ensure you have the most recent version of setuptools for python2 with `pip install setuptools==44.0.0`.
-This is required for the following steps to work
 - Use  `$ pip install -r requirements.txt` to install dependencies
 - Make changes to code
 Run tests with `tox`: